waffle-iron/hoodoo-framework/README.md

 Pages must be named as a slug.
 Change Name of Page in Menu for viewing.

-If you want to work on it please feel free to clone the directory at anytime, contact me at [zac@pointstarts](mailto:zac@pointstart.us) to join the team!
+If you want to work on it please feel free to clone the directory at anytime, contact me at [zac@pointstart.us](mailto:zac@pointstart.us) to join the team!